 - For compensable Lost Time injuries, what are my wage replacement options?

-- For Lost Time Claims that have not yet been accepted as compensable, you may choose to receive 100% of your wages from the University, subject to paid leave being available to you.
-Upon the acceptance of the claim, you will receive the statutory 2/3rds of your wages tax-free (subject to the current statutory maximum) from Sedgwick Claims Management backdated to the inception of your claim.
-Your leave balance(s) would be adjusted for the full wages paid by the University.
-This option results in an overpayment of wages.
-You will be required to repay the University any amount paid to you in excess of what would have been paid under supplemental wage replacement option "1" in full.
+If your Lost Time claim has not yet been accepted as compensable, you may choose to receive 100% of your wages from the University, subject to paid leave being available to you, by using your leave balance(s).
+Upon the acceptance of your claim, you will receive the statutory two-thirds of your average weekly wage from Sedgwick Claims Management backdated to the beginning of your wage loss.
+Once Sedgwick applies the statutory wage loss payment, this will result in an overpayment.
+At that time, you will be required to reimburse the University the amount of your payment from Sedgwick (the two-thirds of your average weekly wage).

 - Must I return to work after my physician releases me to return with restrictions?

+Yes!
 The University's top priority is getting you well quickly and having you rejoin our University community.
-Working, even if only in a limited capacity, gets you up and moving and keeps you in a healthy routine.
-Studies show that employees heal more quickly and completely if they remain active and at work with co-workers.
+The University aspires to emphasize Return to Work.
+Working, even if only in a limited capacity; it gets you up and moving and keeps you in a healthy routine.
+Absence Management Research has consistently demonstrated that employees heal more quickly and completely if they remain active, at work with co-workers.

-Most physicians are careful regarding work restrictions, and it is unlikely you will re-injure yourself when following their instructions and guidelines.
-If you are concerned that the job provided is not consistent with the restrictions, discuss the issue with your supervisor, your adjuster, and/or your doctor.
+If you are concerned that the job provided is not consistent with the restrictions, discuss the issue with your supervisor, URETURN personnel, your adjuster, and/or your doctor.

 - I want to return to work, but need some assistance.
 Who can help?

-- Assistance is also available from the University's Disability Resource Center Office.
-This Office has branched out into helping workers recovering from injuries re-engage in their workplace.
+- Assistance is also available from the University’s Disability Resource Center Office (URETURN).
+This Office has ramped up its involvement with employee’s addressing work related injuries and illnesses.

 - Who should complete the First Report of Injury?
 The injured employee?
 Their supervisor?
 Someone else?